Top 10 Best Cities in the United States

 13 Houston, Texas Houston is the most populous city in the U.S. state of Texas and the fourth most populous city in the United States, with a census-estimated population of 2.312 million in 2017.
 It is the most populous city in the Southern United States and on the Gulf Coast of the United States.

-How is this not in the top 5 at least?!
+How is Houston not in the top 5 at least?
 I live in this city, and it is the best.
-Lots of great places to visit, and a very great place to live.
+There are lots of great places to visit, and it's a very great place to live.

 I live in Houston!
 It has lots of museums and is really pretty.
-Cool downtown area, especially the aquarium!
+The downtown area, especially the aquarium, is cool!

-I'm not saying it's the best city ever, but it's one of the best in the United States of America and should be at least in the top 10.
+I'm not saying it's the best city ever, but it's one of the best in the United States and should be at least in the top 10.

 14 Minneapolis, Minnesota